druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Write a limerick about hedge funds where the first letter of each verse spells 'hedge'.
 It's incredibly fluent with language understanding and generation, including complex nuances and connotations.
 There's a reason it's called a 'language model'.

 - Ask ChatGPT about a specific fact on a random Wikipedia page from [WikiRoulette](https://wikiroulette.co/).
-It will probably be correct, because it trained on Wikipedia.
+It will probably be correct if asked in a straightforward say, because it trained on Wikipedia.
 However, it does make stuff up sometimes.
 You have to be very careful to stick to questions where it has a well-grounded basis to answer from training or in the prompt.
+Also, if you introduce a small variation it may fail: [if it knows Tom Cruise's mother is Mary Lee Pfeiffer, it may not know who any of Mary Lou Pfeiffer's sons are.](https://arxiv.org/abs/2309.12288)

 ChatGPT is a poet, not a quant.
 It's a [wordcel, not a shape rotator](https://www.vice.com/en/article/pkpqzb/ok-wtf-are-wordcels-and-shape-rotators).
 It understands 'rhetorical logic' but not complex reasoning.
 Its understanding of the world is skin deep, notwithstanding sophisticated, even beautiful language.
 Many demos and papers are overhyped and there is often less there than meets the eye.